 If there is no express right of deduction, it is still possible for the charterer to make a deduction from hire by way of equitable set-off.
-As with off-hire deductions, the burden of proof rests on the charterer to establish its entitlement to make an equitable set-off.
+As with off-hire deductions, the burden of proof rests on the charterer to establish its entitlement to make an equitable set-off (and this entitlement may be excluded by a specific provision, as was the case in The Anna Dorothea).